 Driving the petition

-Following the initial generation of awareness for the campaign, we then focused our efforts on generating petition signatures.
-The foundations we had laid during the first phase of the project allowed us to re-target petition ads to those that were the most engaged with the cause and therefore most likely to show their support.
+Following the initial generation of awareness for the campaign, we then focused our efforts on generating petition signatures with social media advertising.
+The foundations we laid during the first phase of the project allowed us to re-target petition ads to those that were the most engaged with the cause and therefore most likely to show their support.
 We also targeted individuals who hadn’t yet been reached by the campaign but had very similar interests to those who engaged with it during the initial phase of promotion.
 Using a combination of creative, including court date event ads, evocative imagery of CCI campaigners and a comical video from comedian Maeve Higgins, we urged viewers to click through to the CCI website and sign the petition in the run-up to the court date in January.

 On the 22nd of January 2019 the Four Room Court in Ireland saw a packed out courtroom with supporters sitting on the floor and ‘festival-vibe’ in the public gallery.
 The previous events and protests saw huge turnouts and the Climate Case Ireland campaign gathered over 17,000 signatures from supporters.